Wednesday, August 24, 2011

 Monday, August 1, 2011

-My Muse has been putting in over time this weekend.
+My Muse has been putting in overtime this weekend.
 I’m going to have to give her a tip.
 Here I am, yet again, giving my limitless insight into yet another issue among society.
 As long as there are school children there will be bullying.
-No let me reiterate, as long as there is ignorance in the world there will be bully.
+Let me reiterate, as long as there is ignorance in the world there will be bullies.
 Bullying stems from individuals who have been taught to ostracize those who are different, an aspect that is learned not inherited.
 This is learned by youths who parents teach intolerance and understanding instead of love and compassion.
 It is a vicious cycle that I am ashamed to say made its way into the 21st century.

 Moving right along, bullying is nothing new but when you view the alarming rise of suicides among LGBT youths it shines a new light and degree or severity that bullying takes on a person.
 Hence why I am so concerned at one person’s comment about the subject, “When I was growing up you developed a thick skin and took what life dished out.
 Somehow we need to pass this on to our youth."